 Before we head off to talk about what role this type of intelligence plays in our lives, let’s have a look at what fluid intelligence actually is, and what makes it so different from crystallized intelligence.

 Here’s the main fluid intelligence definition:

 Fluid intelligence is the ability to face and resolve unknown, novel, and dynamic problems and situations.

 Now, you see how different are these two types of intelligence.

-If crystallized intelligence is the ability to use previously attained information, facts, knowledge and experiences, fluid intelligence is our ability to face an obstacle without using any of those things, and without having prior knowledge or experience in the situation we’re facing.
+If crystallized intelligence is the ability to use previously attained information, facts, knowledge, and experiences, fluid intelligence is our ability to face an obstacle without using any of those things, and without having prior knowledge or experience in the situation we’re facing.

 Fluid intelligence is a crucial element in our development.
-It encompasses the ability to think and solve problems quickly, by using reasoning, logic, pattern recognition, abstract thinking, as well as by adapting to new conditions and developing new problem-solving strategies on the spot.
+It encompasses the ability to think and solve problems quickly, by using reasoning, logic, pattern recognition, and abstract thinking, as well as by adapting to new conditions and developing new problem-solving strategies on the spot.

-Fluid intelligence, as the name suggests, is fluid, flexible and adaptive, and it’s all about reasoning, finding patterns and new ways to solve problems, which is a skill known as fluid reasoning.
+Fluid intelligence, as the name suggests, is fluid, flexible, and adaptive, and it’s all about reasoning, finding patterns, and new ways to solve problems, which is a skill known as fluid reasoning.